geopm/geopm/integration/config/README.md

 -------------

-A bash script that may be sourced within a shell in order to set up the users build/run environment on the australis system.
+A bash script that may be sourced within a shell in order to set up the user's build/run environment on the australis system.

 build.sh